Timerns/Lab05-Infra/Infra/README.md

 This file comment all the different docker-compose files for each step.

-For all the docker compose file you can run them by running this commande:
+For all the docker compose files you can run them by running this command:
 > docker compose up -d

-To start a docker compose file that has an other name, you can start the specifique file using a relative path:
+To start a docker compose file that has another name, you can start the specific file using a relative path:

-> docker compose -f .\docke-compose-step5.yml up -d
+> docker compose -f .\docker-compose-step5.yml up -d

-that will run your docker compose file run all configuration detached mode (Run containers in the background)
+that will run your docker compose file and run all configuration in detached mode (Run containers in the background)

-For shuting down the infrastructure you can run the following comand:
+For shutting down the infrastructure you can run the following command:
 > docker compose down

 ## Deploy a static web server and a dynamic one
-For the first step all the configuration for deploying a first version of the infrastructure with a single static and a single dynamic Web server.
+Followig are all the configurations needed to deploy a first version of the infrastructure with a single static and a single dynamic Web server.

-When this docker compose file is runed you can accèss this follwing url:
+When this docker compose file is run you can access the following urls:
   - [The api service](http://api.localhost/dice)
   - [The static web server](http://static.localhost)
 ### File
-the file is located at [./docke-compose-step3.yml](./docke-compose-step3.yml)
+The file is located at [./docker-compose-step3.yml](./docker-compose-step3.yml)
 ```yml
 version: '3.8'